Specula app icon

 ACX checks three things and rejects on any of them.
 Two are easy to hit; the third is the one that catches people.

 Loudness and true peak you can usually eyeball in a DAW.
 The room-tone noise floor is different: it's inaudible on headphones, invisible on a standard loudness meter, and a common reason an audiobook bounces back.
-Specula reads all three off the file directly, so the rejection condition is a number on screen instead of a surprise.
+Specula reads all three off the file directly, per chapter.

 ACX RMSRMS between −23 and −18 dB, measured per chapter, not just for the file as a whole.
 ACX checks plain RMS, not K-weighted LUFS, so Specula evaluates RMS here too.

 ACX TPTrue peak at or below −3 dBTP, detected on the 4× oversampled inter-sample peak.
-Set the TP threshold to −3 dBTP and every block that breaches it lights up on the waveform, so a stray mouth click or page-turn thump is a spot you seek to, not a hunt.
+With the TP threshold parked at −3 dBTP, every breaching block, a stray mouth click, a page-turn thump, shows on the waveform at the spot it happened.

 ACX NFRoom-tone noise floor at or below −60 dB RMS, measured over every non-speech sample.